On the importance sampling of self-avoiding walks: Introduction

 \section{Introduction}

 A \emm self-avoiding walk, (SAW) on a graph is a walk that never visits the same vertex twice.
 Let $\cW_k$ be the set of SAWs on a $k \times k$ square grid, going from the South-West vertex to the North-East vertex (Figure~\ref{fig:10by10-SAW}).
 In his paper ``\emm Coping with finiteness,''~\cite{knuth,knuth-selected}, Knuth described the following algorithm to generate a (non-uniform) random walk of $\cW_k$: start from the South-West corner, and at each time, choose with equal probability (which can be $1/3$, $1/2$ or 1) one of the \emm eligible, steps.
-A step is \emm eligible, if, once appended to the current walk, it gives a self-avoiding walk which can be extended so as to end at the North-East corner.
-In this way the walk is never trapped and the algorithm always succeeds\footnote{We describe in the final section how to detect algorithmically when a new step traps the walk.}.
+A step is \emm eligible, if, once appended to the current walk, it gives a self-avoiding walk that can be extended so as to end at the North-East corner.
+In this way the walk is never trapped and the algorithm always succeeds\footnote{We describe in Section~\ref{sec:trap} how to detect algorithmically when a new step traps the walk.}.
 Figure~\ref{fig:2by2-SAW} shows the probabilities of the 12 possible walks when $k=2$.
 Two bigger examples ($k=10$, $k=100$) are shown in Figure~\ref{fig:10by10-SAW}.
 This procedure is a basic example of a widely used technique called \emm sequential importance sampling,~\cite{bassetti-diaconis,chen,diaconis-graphs}.
+It is also a variant, for walks confined to a square, of the Rosenbluth algorithm that generates unconfined SAWs~\cite{rosenbluth}.

 Denote by $p(w)$ be the probability to draw the walk $w \in \cW_k$.
 Consider the random variable $X_{k}=1/p(w)$, where $w$ is a random walk of $\cW_{k}$ drawn according to the distribution $p(\cdot)$.
 Clearly,